 This application communicates with Duo's service on TCP port 443.
 Firewall configurations that restrict outbound access to Duo's service with rules using destination IP addresses or IP address ranges aren't recommended, since these may change over time to maintain our service's high availability.
 If your organization requires IP-based rules, please review this Duo KB article.

 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!

-Navigate to Security → Authentication.
-Click on Duo then click the "Duo Security Settings" Edit button.
+Navigate to Security → Multifactor.
+Click on Duo Security then click the "Duo Security Settings" Edit button.
 If you don't see Duo Security listed, contact Okta Support to have it enabled on your account.